 Bone loss may result from aging, calcium, potassium deficiency, and thyroid complications which may affect the jaws which anchor teeth.
 The subperiosteal method is not limited to the size or shape of the jawbone available and prevents grafting of the bone.
 More so, the procedure has an immediate improvement of the teeth which also get to work in a short period after the implant.
 Dissimilar to other methods, the subperiosteal implant provides a sooner healing process as it does not require the jawbone and implanted teeth attachments.

 A single-stage dental implant is a procedure that involves surgery of placing a prolonged replacement base through the gum to the jawbone but not into the bone.
 The protruding region is then left level with the gum to heal without any attachment at the top.
 A while after healing, the dentist then implants a prosthetic tooth or teeth or conducts a restoration procedure without performing another surgery.
 The method is usually done by a specialist who initially approves the process after a complete examination of the patient.

 - Two- Stage Dental implants

-In some cases, some patients have jawbones which would not support any implant procedure hence may require some techniques to realign to provide a steady jawbone.
+In some cases, some patients have jawbones that would not support any implant procedure hence may require some techniques to realign to provide a steady jawbone.
 Some methods used to restore the jawbone include bone augmentation, sinus lift, and ridge expansion.
 These techniques range from the regeneration of the bone, sinus elevation, and bone grafting.
-Its advisable to consult your dentist before selecting a given dental implant procedure to undergo for a successful implant process
+It’s advisable to consult your dentist before selecting a given dental implant procedure to undergo a successful implant process